pfnet-research/pfhedge/.github/CONTRIBUTING.md

 1. Create a release branch named with the prefix "release/".
 2. A pull request to update the version information in the release branch is automatically generated.
 Then, review and merge the pull request.
 3. Create a pull request from "release/*" to "main", and write release notes in the description of the pull request.
-4. After the release pull request was merged to main branch, pypi release and release page is automatically uploaded.
+4. When the pull request is merged into the main branch, a PyPI release and a release page will be automatically configured.
-    - please do not remove release branch by yourself.
-Github action will delete it after the procedures are completed.
+    - Please do not remove the release branch by yourself.
+Github Actions will automatically delete the release branch once the release process is done.

-Note: dev/develop branch is no longer used for development.
-Please make pull request directly into main branch.
+NOTE: dev/develop branch is no longer used for development.
+Please make a pull request directly into main branch.